rmistry75/BlackLineAPIJam/Advanced/API Security - Securing APIs with OAuth -3-legged/README.md

 	![image alt text](./media/image_5.png)

-* From the code editor, find the base path entry and update it so that it follows this format.
+* From the code editor, find the base path entry and update it so that it follows this format (NOTE: also need to change VirtualHost from "default" to "secure".)
   ```
 	/v1/{your_initials}/oauth_ac
   ```